narwhalsilent/tp/docs/UserGuide.md

 Parameters Restrictions:

-* The name must be at least 1 character long and is case-sensitive.
+* The name must only contain alphanumeric characters and spaces, and it should not be blank.
+The name is case-sensitive.
 * The phone number must only contain numbers.
 * The email must be in the format `local-part@domain`.